hsm_greatest_failed_art.epI

 2 million years ago: Humans began organizing in tribes.
 Categories emerged from survival: kin vs. stranger, elder vs. child, prey vs. predator, hunter vs. gatherer.
 Pattern recognition and listening to their senses kept them alive.

-200 years ago: You thought you were a free man working-man?
-The Industrial Revolution mechanized categories at scale while chattel slavery continued for enslaved people in America.34 Factories turned free people into interchangeable workers to scale nations.
+200 years ago: You thought you were a Free man working-man?
+The Industrial Revolution mechanized categories at scale while chattel slavery continued for enslaved people in America.40 Factories turned free people into interchangeable workers to scale nations.
 People as property are the ultimate mechanization of categorization.
 Mass production requires mass sorting.

 McLuhan explains:

-Aristotle's Categories established a systematic way to classify entities and their properties: the vocab and framework for logic, the syllogism39, and distinctions.
-It became the very first comprehensive system for organizing human knowledge, grounding inquiry in empirical observation(physical bodies) over abstract ideas(inventions of human persons).
-Almost every thinker since has referenced this categorial system.
+Aristotle’s Categories established a systematic way to classify entities and their properties: the vocab and framework for logic, the syllogism, and distinctions.
+It became the very first comprehensive system for organizing knowledge, grounding inquiry in empirical observation, and extracting truth from abstraction.
+Almost every thinker since has referenced Aristotle’s work in some way.

 That is the power of philosophy.